Primus HSM Configuration

 Overview

-Security configuration parameters can be applied at either the global device level or scoped to individual partitions (user), both requiring security officer role.
+Security configuration parameters can be applied either at the global device level or scoped to individual Users (Partitions).
+Changing them requires the (Device) Security Officer (SO) or Partition Security Officer (SO) role.
 The table below outlines the corresponding command differences.
 For comprehensive guidance, refer to the Primus HSM User Guide.

 - Device Security Configuration